This project is no longer active; this page is no longer updated.

 Many people were involved in TISH projects; those involved as co-authors include Denise Anthony, Sasikanth Avancha, Amit Baxi, Andrew Campbell, Cory Cornelius, Andrew Gettinger, Carl A. Gunter, Ryan Halter, M. Eric Johnson, Shloka R. Kini, David Kotz, Shrirang Mare, Zachary Marois, Lisa Marsch, Andrés Molina-Markham, Rima Narayana Murthy, Kolin Paul, Ronald Peterson, Aarathi Prasad, Minho Shin, Joseph Skinner, Sean Smith, Emma N. Smithayer, Jacob Sorber, and Timothy Stablein.

-TISH research was primarily funded by the NSF Trustworthy Computing program (Award 0910842), but we also had related funding from the NSF IIS program (Award 1016823), from the NSF Computer and Network Systems program (PC3) (Award 1143548), from HHS-ONC through the SHARP program (see SHARPS website), the Department of Homeland Security (DHS-NCSD) through ISTS, and from the Intel University Research Council.
+TISH research was primarily funded by the US National Science Foundation (NSF), as follows: NSF Trustworthy Computing award 0910842, NSF IIS program award 1016823, NSF PC3 award 1143548.
+Additional funding was provided by the US Department of Health and Human Services (Office of the National Coordinator) through the SHARP program (see SHARPS website), by the US Department of Homeland Security (DHS-NCSD) through ISTS, and by the Intel University Research Council.

 The views and conclusions contained on this site and in its documents are those of the authors and should not be interpreted as necessarily representing the official position or policies, either expressed or implied, of the sponsor(s).
 Any mention of specific companies or products does not imply any endorsement by the authors or by the sponsor(s).